Have questions? Check out our FAQs

 Who can participate?

 Anyone can participate in this event!
 We encourage participants to engage their friends and family to help raise awareness about Global Bird Rescue.
-You can register either as a team (group of citizens, organization, institution, office, government body, etc.) or an individual (home/cottage owner, business owner, employee, etc.)
+You can register either as a team (community, organization, institution, office, government body, etc.) or an individual (home/cottage owner, business owner, employee, etc.)

 The more people participating, the bigger the difference we’ll make!